 - Avoid fad trees like the “5-in-1” apple.

 Most tree fruits suited for the mid-Atlantic region are botanically grouped into two categories: pome fruits and stone fruits.
 The pome fruits comprise apples (Malus) and pears (Pyrus) and share many cultural similarities and pest problems.
 Likewise, the stone fruits—peaches, plums, apricots, nectarines, and cherries (Prunus)—share cultural similarities and pests.

 The old adage “you get what you pay for” holds true when buying fruit trees.
 Bargain plants may not be healthy or may be a variety not adapted to your area.
 Buy trees of recommended varieties from a reliable source.

 - Order your trees during the winter and have them delivered right before you’re ready to plant in early spring.

 - Be sure that you understand your suppliers terms, return policy and guarantees.

-- Most tree fruits are grafted onto a separate rootstock that is hardier and more pest resistant than the root system of the desired cultivar (see graphic on page 2).
-Rootstocks may also dwarf the tree (see Table 2 for a list of apple rootstocks).
+- Most tree fruits are grafted onto a separate rootstock that is hardier and more pest resistant than the root system of the desired cultivar.
+Rootstocks may also dwarf the tree.
 Make sure that you know the precise rootstock that your tree is grafted to.